1Vortexx/LumiThing/CONTRIBUTING.md

 # Contributing

-Thank you for showing interest in contributing to GlanceThing!
+Thank you for showing interest in contributing to LumiThing!
 This document will lay out some of the policies, processes and expectations for contributing to the project.

 ## Code of Conduct